hellodword/vaultwarden-less/README.md

     - [x] nonroot
     - [x] healthcheck
     - [ ] CVE-less (hard, becase I use prebuilt restic in it, I can compile it with the latest Go version, but the dependencies are always vulnerable)
-  - [x] service:nginx
-    - [x] distroless
-    - [x] nonroot
-    - [x] CVE-less

 ## how it works

-Bitwarden applies all changes to the vaultwarden database, so it's possible to backup on each change.
-I used `inotifywatch`, it works, but not graceful, and sometimes buggy.
+Bitwarden applies all changes to the vaultwarden database, making it possible to backup on each change.
+I used `inotifywatch`, it works, but it's not graceful and can be buggy at times.

-In `vaultwarden-less`, I created a [trigger](./cmd/trigger/main.go) as a reverse proxy between Nginx and vaultwarden.
-So all the requests that change the database will trigger [scripts/backup](./scripts/backup), and report results via [scripts/notify](./scripts/notify)
+In `vaultwarden-less`, I created a [trigger](./cmd/trigger/main.go) that acts as a reverse proxy before vaultwarden.
+This way, all requests that change the database trigger the [scripts/backup](./scripts/backup), and report results via the [scripts/notify](./scripts/notify)

-I use git, [restic](https://github.com/restic/restic) and [bark](https://github.com/Finb/bark) in the scripts, but you can replace them to anything, and make sure they'll be working with [distroless-trigger](./docker/distroless-trigger.Dockerfile).

-The [scripts/backup](./scripts/backup) receives no arguments, it should be secure (DoS not considered).
-But the [scripts/notify](./scripts/notify) receives one argument as message, I format the URIs in the source code, **but still should be careful**.

 > [!CAUTION]
-> Currently it's for personal usage, there's a lock in [trigger](./cmd/trigger/main.go), so it won't work well with too much concurrent changes.
+> Currently, this setup is for personal usage.
+There is a lock in the [trigger](./cmd/trigger/main.go), so it doesn't handle too many concurrent changes well.

 ## how to use